The News Philadelphians Use: Analyzing the Local Media Landscape

 Men, those living in Philly for fewer years, and those with more kids in their home felt better represented.
 This suggests some opportunity for reaching women, long-time residents, and those without kids.11

-screenshot 2023 02 27 at 6.31.00 pm
+Screenshot 2023 02 27 at 6.31.00 PM

 Notes: Respondents were asked “Please indicate whether you agree or disagree with the following statement.
 There are news media organizations in Philadelphia that ” followed by each statement.
 Response options ranged from 1 (strongly disagree) to 5 (strongly agree).